 - Illegal immigrants’ eligibility – Going forward, illegal immigrants will not be eligible for workers’ compensation benefits, unless they can prove the employer knew of their status when they were hired.

 - Firefighters’ benefits – Changes are coming to the recently enacted law that allows firefighters to obtain benefits for work-related cancer.
 Firefighters can now pursue working wage loss benefits but must file a claim within one year of diagnosis.
 Also, a claim must be filed within 15 years of the end of active duty, a five-year reduction from the original law.

 - Medical exams – House Bill 27 allows the Ohio Bureau of Workers’ Compensation to waive the requirement for certain medical exams for injured workers receiving temporary total disability.

-- Payments to dependents – Individuals who are incarcerated will be barred from receiving compensation and benefits after the work-related death of a family member.
+- Payments to dependents – Incarcerated individuals will be barred from receiving compensation and benefits after the work-related death of a family member.

-If you or someone you love has suffered an injury on the job, it is important to fully understand your rights.
+If you or someone you love has suffered an injury on the job, understand your rights.
 With the constantly changing laws and the complicated details of each individual situation, it can feel overwhelming and confusing.
-At Monast Law Office, attorney Jim Monast and his legal team are here to help Ohio workers keep pace with the state’s workers’ compensation system and make sure that every individual is able to obtain the maximum amount of compensation he deserves.
+At Monast Law Office, attorney Jim Monast and his legal team are here to help Ohio workers keep pace with the state’s workers’ compensation system and make sure that every individual can obtain the maximum compensation he deserves.
 Call our Upper Arlington office today, or take a moment to fill out the contact form on this page to schedule a free, no-obligation consultation.